 Monroe County 9-1-1 has “Text to 9-1-1,” an option for Verizon, T-Mobile, AT&T and Sprint customers who need to contact 9-1-1.
 Monroe County is the first 9-1-1 Center in New York State to accept text messages from all four major carriers!

-Verizon and T-Mobile customers in Rochester and Monroe County can now send a short message service (SMS) text message to 9-1-1 for emergency help when they are unable to make a 9-1-1 voice call.
-This service will initially be available to any Verizon Wireless customer within range of a cell tower in Monroe County.
+Verizon, T-Mobile, AT&T and Sprint customers in Rochester and Monroe County can now send a short message service (SMS) text message to 9-1-1 for emergency help when they are unable to make a 9-1-1 voice call.

 Text to 9-1-1 is intended primarily for use in two emergency scenarios: for an individual who is deaf or hard of hearing; and for a person who is unable to make a voice call, for example during a medical emergency that renders the person incapable of speech, or in the instance of a home invasion or abduction.

 Important Information for Verizon Wireless and T-Mobile Customers in Monroe County:

 • Customers should use the texting option only when calling 9-1-1 is not an option.

 • Using a phone to call 9-1-1 is still the most efficient way to reach emergency help.
 Texting is not always instantaneous, which is critical during a life-threatening emergency.

 • Providing location information and nature of the emergency in the first text message is imperative, since the Communications Center will receive only an approximate location of the cell phone, and will not be able to speak with the person sending the text.
 Text abbreviations or slang should never be used so that the intent of the dialogue can be as clear as possible.